hiddenswitch/Spellsource/www/contribute.md

 Observe that the way you may be used to sharing a card--as an image with carefully selected art--is actually the least helpful way for the Spellsource maintainers to integrate new content.

 With regards to **gameplay quality**, maintainers prioritize content based on its gameplay quality in this order:

+#### 2.2 Priority of Accepting Contributions based on Gameplay Quality

  1. Original hero classes (60+ cards) with some evidence of being judged positively by the community (e.g. Hearthpwn competitions, weekly /r/customhearthstone competitions).
  2. Original cards with some evidence of being judged positively by the community.